flutter/website/src/development/ui/advanced/splash-screen.md

 and a _splash screen_ that displays while the Flutter experience initializes.

+{{site.alert.note}}
-As of Flutter 2.5, Flutter has consolidated these two screens into one Android launch screen.
-Flutter automatically keeps this launch screen displayed until it draws the first frame.
+  As of Flutter 2.5, the launch and splash screens have been consolidated—Flutter now only implements the Android launch screen, which is displayed until the framework draws the first frame.

+  If, prior to 2.5, you used `flutter create` to create an app, and you run the app on 2.5 or later, it can cause the app to crash.
+  For more info, see the [Deprecated Splash Screen API Migration][].
+{{site.alert.end}}

 {{site.alert.note}}
   For apps that embed one or more Flutter screens within an